The CTE has staff members who work closely with the Faculty Advisory Board to design and implement the programs and services of the CTE.

 Diane Ceo-DiFrancesco, PhD

-CTE Faculty Director and Chair of the CTE Faculty Advisory Committee
+CTE Faculty Director and Chair of the CTE Faculty Advisory Board

 Diane serves as Faculty Director of the CTE and is an Associate Professor in the Department of Classics and Modern Languages.
 She completed her doctoral work in Spanish Applied Linguistics and Teaching Methodology at the University of Pittsburgh.
 Diane instructs courses in Spanish and Foreign Language pedagogy and has published articles in such journals as Hispania, The Language Educator, Central States Reports and The NAMTA Journal.
 Her research interests include second language acquisition, intercultural communicative competence, content based language learning, learner strategy training, and integrating technology to enhance language learning.
 An international presenter and K-12 teacher trainer, Diane has also coordinated study abroad programs in Spain, Mexico and Peru, and has served as a visiting professor in Costa Rica and Spain.